F. Lee Bailey: Personal life

+Death

+In approximately 2019, in his mid 80s and in the final years of his life, Bailey moved to Georgia to be near to his son Scott, who had assisted Bailey in several of his business ventures over the years.
+After a period of ill health, he died of an unspecified cause in a hospice center in Atlanta on June 3, 2021, just one week prior to his 88th birthday.
+He was buried at the Georgia National Cemetery, a veterans cemetery in Canton, Georgia.
+His epitaph reads "The defense never rests."

 In popular culture

 Bailey was portrayed by Nathan Lane in the 2016 miniseries The People v.
 O. J. Simpson: American Crime Story.

 In Ezra Edelman's 2016 documentary O.J.: Made in America, Bailey is featured heavily through interviews and archive footage of the Simpson murder trial, particularly his cross-examination of Mark Fuhrman.
 In his interview, Bailey continued to assert that Fuhrman deliberately planted the incriminating glove on Simpson's estate in an attempt to frame him.
 When asked by Edelman what motive Fuhrman would have, Bailey responded that Simpson had married a white woman, which he described as "a capital offense in Fuhrman's eyes".

+Bailey is portrayed by Luke Kirby in the 2023 film Boston Strangler.